primaza/primazactl/README.md

                         name of cluster, as it appears in kubeconfig, to join, default: current kubeconfig context -k KUBECONFIG, --kubeconfig KUBECONFIG
                         path to kubeconfig file, default: KUBECONFIG environment variable if set, otherwise /<home directory>/.kube/config
+  -u INTERNAL_URL, --internal-url INTERNAL_URL
-  -d CLUSTER_ENVIRONMENT, --cluster-environment CLUSTER_ENVIRONMENT
+                        the url used by Primaza's Control Plane to reach the joined cluster -d CLUSTER_ENVIRONMENT, --cluster-environment CLUSTER_ENVIRONMENT
                         name to use for the ClusterEnvironment that will be created in Primaza -e ENVIRONMENT, --environment ENVIRONMENT
                         the Environment that will be associated to the ClusterEnvironment -l TENANT_KUBECONFIG, --tenant-kubeconfig TENANT_KUBECONFIG
-                        path to kubeconfig file for the tenant, default: KUBECONFIG environment variable if set, otherwise /<home directory>/.kube/config -m TENANT_CONTEXT, --tenant-context TENANT_CONTEXT
+                        path to kubeconfig file for the tenant, default: KUBECONFIG environment variable if set, otherwise /<home directory>/.kube/config
+  -m TENANT_CONTEXT, --tenant-context TENANT_CONTEXT
                         name of cluster, as it appears in kubeconfig, on which primaza tenant was created.
 Default: current kubeconfig context
   -t TENANT, --tenant TENANT